Skip to main content Accessibility

 Top Takeaways

 Holocaust denier claims run the gamut.
-Some of these groups falsely say that most Jewish people were not killed in a World War II systematic genocide, but instead were the victims of disease, starvation or other indiscriminate hardships.
-Other holocaust denial group members claim the gas chambers did not exist or were used only to delouse prisoners.
-Many deniers claim the gas chambers could not possibly have killed as many victims as historical research shows, bolstering their arguments by highlighting discrepancies in the number of recorded casualties.
+Some of these falsely say that most Jewish people were not killed in a World War II systematic genocide but instead were the victims of disease, starvation or other indiscriminate hardships.
+Other Holocaust-denial group members embrace claims that the gas chambers did not exist or were used only to delouse prisoners.
+Many deniers claim the gas chambers could not have killed as many victims as historical research shows, propping up their arguments by highlighting discrepancies in the number of recorded casualties.
 Others suggest that the gas chambers were built after the war as a way of extracting reparations from the Germans and/or to justify the creation of Israel.

 Holocaust deniers and revisionists also promote antisemitic tropes common within the broader white power movement, including conspiracies that Jewish people control the media and political systems through powerful behind-the-scenes networks.
 In all its forms, the antisemitism of these groups and individuals delegitimizes the suffering of Jewish people and exacerbates intergenerational traumas by denying Holocaust history and codifying antisemitic propaganda under the guise of academic research.